Annysah/21-Days-of-Cloud/README.md

   - Amazon Elastic Container Registry (ECR)
   - Amazon Elastic Container Service for Kubernetes (EKS)
   - AWS Elastic Beanstalk and its workflow.

+## Day 03 (04-04-2022)
+Today, I learnt more about other AWS services and their components:
+  - AWS Lambda and how to work with it.
+  - AWS Batch
+  - Amazon Lightsail and how it can be configured.
+  - What AWS Elastic Load Balancer (ELB) is, the types and how each type can be configured.
+  - I also learnt about what server certificates (SSL/TSL) are.